Rugby-Vakatawa to start for France against England | Sports-Games

 "Romain is back and he has played one game with Toulouse.
 On current form and given the momentum, the decision is logical."
 Jalibert will pair up with Dupont, one of 12 players who tested positive for COVID-19 after the Ireland game last month.

 They have not beaten England at Twickenham in the championship since 2005.
+"It's been 16 years that we haven't won there (in the Six Nations).
+It's a great challenge for this squad," said team manager Raphael Ibanez.

+"We are well aware of what's awaiting us against England," said fullback Brice Dulin.
+"It's going to be very complicated.
+England have had a tricky start to the championship so they will want to react, especially against us.
+We know that this is a key game for us."

+Galthie, who expects a big physical challenge from Eddie Jones's team, named six replacement forwards while he usually picks five.
 Team:

 15-Brice Dulin, 14-Teddy Thomas, 13-Virimi Vakatawa, 12-Gael Fickou, 11-Damian Penaud, 10-Matthieu Jalibert, 9-Antoine Dupont, 8-Gregory Alldritt, 7-Charles Ollivon (captain), 6-Dylan Cretin, 5-Paul Willemse, 4-Romain Taofifenua, 3-Mohamed Haouas, 2-Julien Marchand, 1-Cyril Baille Replacements: 16-Camille Chat, 17-Jean-Baptiste Gros, 18-Dorian Aldegheri, 19-Cyril Cazeaux, 20-Cameron Woki, 21-Anthony Jelonch, 22-Baptiste Serin, 23-Romain Ntamack